Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Methodology

 Note that when we do not apply any normalization, or \textit{NoNorm}, the value for $F(t_i)$ corresponds to the cross-entropy loss for the predicted probability, as used to optimize the model parameters during training.

-While we now have computed a final value on the token level, our ultimate goal remains to predict binary membership on the level of a document.
-Hence, from all token-level information $F(t_i), \forall t_i \in D$, we need to extract document-level features that could capture meaningful information for a membership classifier.

-We consider two feature extractors \textit{AggFE} and \textit{HistFE} that reduce the token-level features to create document-level features.
+While we now have computed a final value on the token level, our ultimate goal remains to predict binary membership for a document.
+Hence, from all token-level information $F(t_i), \forall t_i \in D$, we need to extract document-level features that could capture meaningful information for membership.
+We consider two feature extractors \textit{AggFE} and \textit{HistFE}.